wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * REMEMBER: A <strong>land attack</strong> sends a spoofed TCP SYN packet with the target host’s IP address and an open port as both the source and the destination to the target host on an open port.
    * Network address hijacking reroutes data traffic from a network device to a personal computer.
    * A ping of death attack floods target computers with oversized packets, causing the target computer to either freeze or crash.
    * In SMTP relay attacks outbound mail folders fill up with spam relayed through your email server.
+   * A salami attack is when small changes to data are made over time.
+   * Data diddling is when changes to data are made before and after an attack.
    <br /><br />

 Attacks to data and databases <a target="_blank" href="https://www.youtube.com/watch?v=YqFhKlzAABE&list=PLWqLeluv2Rq2jH70NFPYm0PB8sDMJ8gJR&index=27">VIDEO</a>